Important Cultural PropertyBuddhist Scepter with Hōsōge Flowers

 • 金銀鍍宝相華文如意

-• 1 piece
+• 1 object

-• Gilt bronze Handle: wood with black lacquer
+• Gilt bronze Handle: black lacquered wood

-• L 63.5, W(head) 26.9
+• L 63.5, W (head) 26.9

 • Heian period/12th century